MLB Winter Meetings: 12 questions about virtual...

 - News Article

-MLB Winter Meetings: 12 questions about virtual version of hot stove's most notable week - CBSSports.com
+MLB Winter Meetings: 12 questions about virtual version of hot stove's biggest week - CBSSports.com

 Baseball's annual Winter Meetings will be different this year, but it remains an important offseason event